 While the people of Puerto Rico call this popular plant Recao, some parts of the Caribe call it Chandon Beni or Mexican coriander.

 Culantro has a sweet citrus and floral aroma and is an ideal combination with black pepper, cumin, and thyme.
-These plants are much more heat resistant than cilantro, which is why it grows in these regions.
+These plants are much more heat resistant than cilantro, so they grow in these regions.

 Culantro tastes the same as cilantro leaves but much stronger.
-It is recommended to add these leaves while cooking so that the flavor is evenly distributed and slightly mellow.
+Adding these leaves while cooking is recommended so the flavor is evenly distributed and slightly mellow.

-And it is also an excellent element of Costa Rican cooking.
-Being a different plant, Culantro does not produce seeds like coriander.
+It is also an excellent element of Costa Rican cooking.
+Culantro is a different plant from coriander, and It does not produce seeds like coriander.

 12. Vietnamese Cilantro (Phak Phai)

-Store by placing the stem in water, covering the leaves with a plastic bag, and storing them in the refrigerator for about a week.
+Store the stem in water, cover the leaves with a plastic bag, and store them in the refrigerator for about a week.

 Choosing The Right Type

-Now that you’ve seen all the different types of cilantro, you’re most likely now a cilantro expert, aren’t you?
+Now that you’ve seen all the different types of cilantro, you’re most likely a cilantro expert, right?
 Well, it’s okay if you’re still not entirely sure.

-Each of these types is slightly different, so there really isn’t a clear distinction between what will work for you and what won’t.
+Each type is slightly different, so there isn’t a clear distinction between what will work for you and what won’t.

-Honestly, it’s because there’s no clear line where cilantro should be.
-It is partly for this reason that it is growing all over the world!
+It’s because there’s no clear line where cilantro should be.
+It is partly for this reason that it is growing worldwide!
 It really can be planted anywhere.

 The main thing you need to consider is the weather.
-Cilantro is generally considered a cool climate plant, despite its association with Mexican and South Asian cuisine.
+Cilantro is considered a cool climate plant despite its association with Mexican and South Asian cuisine.

-Not that cilantro wilts from the heat, but it will bolt sooner, and you won’t have as many fresh cilantro leaves.
-So if you still prefer coriander seeds, no problem!
+It’s not that cilantro wilts from the heat, but it will bolt sooner, and you won’t have as many fresh cilantro leaves.
+So, if you still prefer coriander seeds, no problem!

-Think about the climate in which you live.
+Think about your climate.
 If you live somewhere warmer, you might want to get a more bolt-resistant variety to increase the number of fresh leaves you will have.

 Also, if you are already growing cilantro, try one of the varieties with a slightly different flavor, such as Moroccan or lemon cilantro, to add variety to your garden!
 In fact, why not try all the different types of cilantro?